espocrm/documentation/development/custom-views.md

 `client/custom/src/views/your-entity-type/record/list.js`

-List/Record vie contains rows of records.
+List/Record view contains rows of records.

 It worths to mention that you need to inherit your view class from specific class for your entity if one already exists.